AOrto/AOrto.github.io/README.md

-If you see this ask President Orton: about the Ghost of Christmas Present's children?
+If you see this ask President Orton: how many versions of a christmas carol has he seen?

-Also tell him this fun fact:  The phrase "dead as a doornail" originated in the 14th century, likely from the practice of clinching nails in carpentry to make them secure.
-To clinch a nail, it was hammered through the wood, and the protruding end was bent over and hammered flat against the surface, making the nail permanently fixed and useless for any other purpose
+Also tell him this fun fact:  The Internet Movie Database lists more than 100 versions of A Christmas Carol, including a video game, a 1908 short starring Tom Ricketts (an English actor who also reportedly directed the first movie ever shot in Hollywood), and the 2015 TV-movie A Christmas Carol and Zombies

 also try to find the ducks hidden arround the building, but dont move them though.